- About Intra-abdominal Pressure Monitoring and Intra-abdominal Hypertension or Abdominal Compartment Syndrome

 Abdominal compartment syndrome pressure can be measured very quickly, by hooking a pressure monitoring system up to the luer lock connection of the drainage collecting tubing.
 Measurement via the drainage tubing sampling port (versus catheter) allows measurements from any catheter that is connected to continuous drainage.

 The pressure monitoring circuit can be left connected to avoid opening of a closed circuit.
-Intermittent connection is often preferred to facility patient care/turning.
+Intermittent connection is often preferred to facilitate patient care/turning.

 If the circuit is intermittently connected for pressure monitoring, it is important to ensure aseptic technique is maintained.
 The sampling port should be covered with an alcohol-based cap (like IV connections) and the ends of any tubing/syringes are kept sterile.